deepjavalibrary/djl/docs/development/add_model_to_model-zoo.md

 ### Step 6: Update the README file

-Update the model-zoo/README.md file to keep the list of models up to date.
+Update the model zoo's README.md file for the appropriate model zoo to keep the list of models up to date.